mjdamgaard/UP-Web-Project/README.md

 ### Back-end server modules
 Users are furthermore able to create and upload back-end modules, to which the front-end components can connect in order to fetch or post data to the database.
-We will refer to such modules as 'server modules' (SMs).
+We will refer to such modules here as 'server modules' (SMs).

 A server module (SM) is any JS module that is uploaded to a directory with the extension of '.sm.js'.
 For such modules, each function that is exported from the module is treated as part of the API of the SM, allowing clients to call these functions via a certain type of HTTP requests.